-I also started reading magazines like i-D. I would buy almost every issue.
-I went deep because, where I’m from, nobody knows that kind of fashion.
-I felt connected to the musicians and authors that I was listening to and reading at the time.
-I felt close to them without knowing them, because in my life, in the cultural wasteland where I grew up, there was nothing like it and there was no one I could talk to about it either.
+I also started reading magazines like i-D. I would buy almost every issue and go deep because, where I’m from, nobody knows that kind of fashion.
+At the time, I felt connected to the musicians and authors that I was listening to and reading about.
+Although I didn’t know them, I felt close to them because in my life, in the cultural wasteland where I grew up, there was nothing like it and there was no one I could talk to about it either.

 One day I was googling Raf Simons when I stumbled upon The Fashion Spot, which was the original message board for fashion.
 That’s where I found like-minded people for the first time.
-I was working on Wall Street at the time and was bored out of my mind.
-I would spend half the day at the office chatting on The Fashion Spot.
+I was working on Wall Street and was bored out of my mind.
+Half the day I would spend at the office chatting on The Fashion Spot.
 I quickly developed a reputation for knowing things about the creative avant-garde.

 At some point, I got a job where I was working with software developers.
 One day, a person sitting next to me in the office said, ‘Why don’t you start your own forum?’
 I started thinking about it and then I did.
-That’s how StyleZeitgeist was born–I wanted somewhere I could talk just about fashion design.
+That’s how StyleZeitgeist was born.
+I wanted to just talk about fashion design.